Reap_and_Sow

 But food, food has a direct physiological impact on our taste, memory, feelings and bodies.
 It can disrupt our perception and recall our fondest memories.
 It is entirely subjective to every individual’s history and life experiences.
 Your parents, your culture, your background, your religion, your social-economic upbringing; all have had a direct impact on how you experience food.

-Food is personal and emotional, and entirely subjective.
+Food is personal and emotional.
 So many of our programmes of diet and nutrition assume we make rational, scientific choices when it comes to deciding what foods to eat.
-This approach (and all the millions of pounds we spend in programmes that take this approach) fundamentally misunderstand the psychology of human behaviour change.
+This approach (and all the millions of pounds we spend on programmes that take this approach) fundamentally misunderstand the psychology of human behaviour change.
 We don’t make evidence-based, rational choices about what we eat.
 (Most of us anyway!)
 We make emotional and impulsive choices about consumption.

 Change food and we change everything